 TB/HIV - As in previous years, the goal of the TB/HIV program is to reduce the morbidity, mortality, and socio-economic impact of tuberculosis.
 TB is the leading cause of death among persons with HIV, accounting for approximately 40% of mortality.
 There has been a steady increase in the number of cases of multi-drug resistant TB (MDRTB) over the past decade.
-OGAC identified TB/HIV as a priority in 2011 and the in-country PEPFAR management team endorsed increased funding for TB/HIV in FY 2012.
-FY 2012 and future support will focus on supporting the GOB with the implementation of isoniazid preventive therapy (IPT), infection control, intensified case finding, integration with HIV services, and monitoring and evaluation.
+OGAC identified TB/HIV as a priority in 2011 and the in-country PEPFAR management team endorsed increased funding for TB/HIV in FY 2012 and flat-lined funding in FY 2013.
+FY 2013 and future support will assist the GOB to implement isoniazid preventive therapy (IPT), infection control, intensified case finding, integration with HIV services, and monitoring and evaluation activities.

 The GOB has few dedicated staff to address TB cases; hence PEPFAR will continue to fund a number of positions within the MOH.
-These positions are likely to continue into the foreseeable future (2012-2015) given the lead time required to make substantive personnel changes.
+REDACTED